Write a Mission Statement For Your Business Plan: Explained with Examples

 It’s crucial to keep updating your mission statement to align with your current state.
 As your company grows, your goals, target audience, and your principles evolve too.
 Update your statement regularly to reflect this progress.

 To inspire and nurture the human spirit – one person, one cup, and one neighborhood at a time.

 In the first part of the statement, Starbucks describes the work culture it promotes and the customer experience it delivers.
 In the second part, it points to its mission of growing and expanding.

-Mission statement of L’Oréal:
+2. The mission statement of L’Oréal: